-Fortunately, Amazon offers a cool way to start selling stuff on their platform without having to spend thousands to purchase inventory: Merch.
+Fortunately, Amazon offers a cool way to start selling stuff on their platform without having to spend thousands to purchase inventory.
+Amazon Merch on Demand

-Amazon Merch is a print-on-demand service offered by Amazon that lets you sell your product designs without any upfront costs.
+(sometimes called Merch by Amazon) is a print-on-demand service offered by Amazon that lets you sell your product designs without any upfront costs.

-The process is pretty simple.
-Once you get an invitation to join Merch (see below), all you have to do is upload artwork and choose the type of product you want to sell.
+The setup process is pretty simple.
+Once you create an account and get approved, all you have to do is upload artwork and choose the type of product you want to sell.

 Once Amazon approves your design, they create a listing for you.

 Then, when your product sells, Amazon handles the printing, shipping, and customer service on your behalf.
 And then you earn royalties!

 Amazon Merch on Demand is so popular, even big brands use it.
 (Yep, that Baby Yoda shirt you bought on Amazon was probably created by Amazon Merch.)

 Want to learn more about selling on Amazon?
 Check out our complete guide.